 3. Follow up

 Quickly follow up your conversation with a thank-you email.
-Include your name and ID number, the class code, relevant date(s), and what accommodation you and the prof spoke about and a recap of what you're hoping to have accommodated (ie: move exam, more time, break fast, etc).
+Include your name and ID number, the class code, relevant date(s), what accommodation you and the prof spoke about, and a recap of what you're hoping to have accommodated (ie: move exam, more time, break fast, etc).

 1. Be Open